 If English is not your first language, you will need to submit an internationally recognised English Language qualification.
 This can be submitted after your application.

-We prefer IELTS and TOEFL and also accept PTE .
+We prefer IELTS but also accept PTE .

 Undergraduate - English Language Requirements

 Postgraduate Taught and Research - English Language Requirements

 For those not meeting the above academic and/or English language requirements for direct entry, INTO University of East Anglia offers a wide range of Academic Preparation and English Language Programmes designed to assist applicants enter UEA degree courses.